boldare-lech/web-benchmark/README.md

 # web-benchmark
-Not everything from 'RECRUITMENT TASK' is DONE due priorities and some misunderstanding about time :) so some "TODO's" are left.
+Not everything from 'RECRUITMENT TASK' is DONE due priorities(commercial projects) and some misunderstanding about time :), so some "TODO's" are left.
-There was a lot of work in commercial projects.

 But it should be enough to show abilities.